killean-johnson/go-hubspot/generated/v3/hubdb/docs/RowsApi.md

 package main

 import (
 	"context"
 	"fmt"
 	"os"
-    openapiclient "./openapi"
+	openapiclient "github.com/GIT_USER_ID/GIT_REPO_ID"
 )

 func main() {
 	tableIdOrName := "tableIdOrName_example" // string | The ID or name of the table to query. sort := []string{"Inner_example"} // []string | Specifies the column names to sort the results by. (optional) after := "after_example" // string | The cursor token value to get the next set of results.
 You can get this from the `paging.next.after` JSON property of a paged response containing more results. (optional) limit := int32(56) // int32 | The maximum number of results to return.
 Default is `1000`. (optional) properties := []string{"Inner_example"} // []string | Specify the column names to get results containing only the required columns instead of all column details.
-If you want to include multiple columns in the result, use this query param as many times.  (optional)
+If you want to include multiple columns in the result, use this query param as many times.  (optional) offset := int32(56) // int32 |  (optional) archived := true // bool |  (optional)

 	configuration := openapiclient.NewConfiguration()
 	apiClient := openapiclient.NewAPIClient(configuration)
-    resp, r, err := apiClient.RowsApi.ReadDraftTableRows(context.Background(), tableIdOrName).Sort(sort).After(after).Limit(limit).Properties(properties).Execute()
+	resp, r, err := apiClient.RowsAPI.GetCmsV3HubdbTablesTableIdOrNameRowsDraftReadDraftTableRows(context.Background(), tableIdOrName).Sort(sort).After(after).Limit(limit).Properties(properties).Offset(offset).Archived(archived).Execute()
 	if err != nil {
-        fmt.Fprintf(os.Stderr, "Error when calling `RowsApi.ReadDraftTableRows``: %v\n", err)
+		fmt.Fprintf(os.Stderr, "Error when calling `RowsAPI.GetCmsV3HubdbTablesTableIdOrNameRowsDraftReadDraftTableRows``: %v\n", err)
 		fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)
 	}
-    // response from `ReadDraftTableRows`: CollectionResponseWithTotalHubDbTableRowV3ForwardPaging
+	// response from `GetCmsV3HubdbTablesTableIdOrNameRowsDraftReadDraftTableRows`: UnifiedCollectionResponseWithTotalBaseHubDbTableRowV3
-    fmt.Fprintf(os.Stdout, "Response from `RowsApi.ReadDraftTableRows`: %v\n", resp)
+	fmt.Fprintf(os.Stdout, "Response from `RowsAPI.GetCmsV3HubdbTablesTableIdOrNameRowsDraftReadDraftTableRows`: %v\n", resp)
 }
 ```